melezhik/sparrow/README.md

 * they are kept in a central place called [SparrowHub](https://sparrowhub.org/) - community plugins repository

-* they are versioned, so you may install various version of a one plugin
+* they are versioned so you may install various version of a one plugin

 ## PRIVATE PLUGINS